 A14 Cambridge to Huntingdon, Cambridgeshire: major improvements

-Construction work on the new A14 Cambridge to Huntingdon scheme is underway.
-We are currently carrying out a variety of tasks for which we need to close lanes or carriageways on the A1, A14 and some local roads at times, usually overnight between 8pm and 6am, unless otherwise stated.
+We are currently carrying out finishing works for which we need to close lanes or carriageways on the A1, A14 and some local roads at times, usually overnight between 9pm and 6am, unless otherwise stated.
 A clearly signed diversion route will always be in place for closures.

 For this week, the planned closures are: